VibeCoder01/ConsentFormFetcher/README.md

 -   **Settings**:
     -   **Enable R Number format validation**: When enabled, the application will check that the KOMS patient number entered in the demographics pop-up matches the required format ('R' followed by 7 digits).
     -   **Preview PDF fields before generating**: This switch controls the workflow after selecting a form.
 If ON, you can review and edit fields before generating the PDF.
 If OFF, the PDF is generated and opened immediately.
 Defaults to OFF.
+    -   **Pre-populate form with dummy data**: Controls whether the patient form is initialized with "John Smith" data or starts empty.
 -   **PDF Handling**: Choose how you want the final PDF to be opened.
     -   **Automatically open in Browser**: Opens the PDF in a new browser tab.
     -   **Download for Adobe Acrobat**: Downloads the PDF to your computer, allowing you to open it in a dedicated application like Adobe Acrobat.